FREVA-CLINT/freva/docu/source/evaluation_system.api.rst

 api Package
 ===========

-This packages contains modules that manage the access to the system.
+This packages contains modules that are meant to be accessed by the developers extending the system.

 :mod:`plugin` Module